Kwihala Camp: Our full report

 Over the past 9 years, the programme helped reduce lion killings by over 80%, employed 24 locals as camera-trap officers across 12 villages and provided over US$145,000 in benefits to local communities including healthcare supplies, veterinary medicines and educational materials to 10 schools.

 Health & safety

-Medical care: There is first-aid equipment in camp and in all of the vehicles.
+- All guides and managers are first-aid trained.
+There is first-aid equipment in camp and in all of the vehicles.
 For emergencies, Kwihala is linked to the flying doctor service.